top of page

 diatomaceous earth

 Diatomaceous earth (DE) is a natural substance derived from the fossilized remains of diatoms, a type of algae.
-It’s composed primarily of silica, which is harmless to humans and pets but deadly to fleas and other insects.
-DE works by dehydrating fleas, damaging their exoskeletons and causing them to perish.
+It’s composed primarily of silica, which is harmless to humans, cats and dogs, but deadly to fleas and other similar insects.
+Diatomaceous earth kills by dehydrating fleas, damaging their exoskeletons and causing them to perish.
+The microscopic sharp edges are like shards of glass to a small soft-bodied insect like a flea.
+By killing off adult fleas you are stopping flea reproduction before it starts.
 This non-toxic, eco-friendly powder is readily available and can be used in various ways to combat fleas.

 Why Choose Diatomaceous Earth Over Flea Bombs?